-Becoming a foreign correspondent still seems to be appealing to many students who are beginners in the field of journalism, but foreign reporting as a field of journalistic work has changed dramatically in recent years.
-Permanent correspondents have been made redundant or have to cover larger areasThey are increasingly replaced by "parachutists" who are sent to international hotspots for a short time.
+Becoming a foreign correspondent still seems to be appealing to many students in beginners in the field of journalism, but foreign reporting as a field of journalistic work has changed dramatically in recent years.
+Permanent correspondents have been made redundant or must cover larger areas. to cover.
+They are increasingly replaced by "parachutists" who are sent to international hotspots for a short time.
 At the same time, digital technologies arguably made the sharing of news across the globe easier than ever before.